Exit

 Download a one page PDF that includes information about this learning session.

 In the US, most history classes lack content about key figures in LGBTQ+ history or the significance of certain events (if there is any mention at all).
-Leveraging PFLAG’s 50 years of experience as the nation’s original ally organization, this session will:
+Leveraging PFLAG’s more than 50+ years of experience, this session will:

-• Look at some key – and often ignored – people, places, and things from LGBTQ+ history in the United States
+• Look at some key – and often ignored – people, places, and things from LGBTQ+ history (primarily in the United States);

-• Find out how having a grasp of LGBTQ+ history can become a resource for educating, navigating conflict, and building bridges
+• Find out how having a grasp of LGBTQ+ history can become a resource for educating, navigating conflict, and building bridges; and

 Participant Materials